 - Stool analysis to test for flora, inflammation, blood (from diverticular bleeding), and bacterial or fungal overgrowth

-- An x-ray to confirm the presence of diverticula
+- A barium enema x-ray to confirm the presence of diverticula

 How to Treat Diverticulitis Naturally